Call for Papers

 Topics for contributions may also be associated with, but not limited to, the themes and contexts of ritual, genres, myth, religion, fantasy, utopia, inspirational stories, parable, drama, poetics, metanarrative, gender and power, symbolic social roles, collaboration, negotiation, intolerance, violence, revenge, manipulation, narrative patterns and formulas, storyworlds, imaginary or discursive communities, the hero’s journey, the future, survival, mystery, astonishment, empathy, experience, symbolism, new knowledge, and wisdom.

-Those of you interested in additional information about the connections between the symbolic construction of community with narrative studies, fictional world-building, as well as media theories and practices – may find some of the links below useful.
+Those of you interested in additional information about the connections between the symbolic construction of community with narrative/media studies and world-building, may find some of the links below useful.

 Link to the seminal work by Anthony P. Cohen, The Symbolic Construction of Community (1985), one of the most celebrated books of the 1990s in the field of anthropology.